alema-r/Alessandro-Marcolini-Oniro/docs/ci/hidden-jobs/index.rst

 ===========

-There's a number of *hidden jobs*, which start with the dot character, that are used as foundation for the set of :doc:`shared jobs <../shared-jobs>`.
+There's a number of *hidden jobs*, which start with the dot character, that are used as foundation for the set of :doc:`../machines-and-flavours`.
 Hidden jobs do not participate in any pipeline directly.
 They can only be used as templates, using the ``extends: ...`` mechanism, to share and reuse implementation details.